A timeline of events in the Jayme Closs disappearance case

-Interested in Jayme Closs?Add Jayme Closs as an interest to stay up to date on the latest Jayme Closs news, video, and analysis from ABC News.

-Notable events in the disappearance and discovery of Jayme Closs, a 13-year-old Wisconsin girl who went missing after her parents were killed in the family home.
-Investigators say she was found alive on Thursday and that a suspect is in custody.
+Notable events in the disappearance and discovery of Jayme Closs, a 13-year-old Wisconsin girl who went missing after her parents were killed in the family's home.
+Authorities say Jayme was found alive after being held captive for three months by a man who is now charged in her kidnapping and her parents' deaths.

 ———